CelesNeba/Financial-ETL-pipeline-and-dashboard/README.md

 * Label churn = no tx in last X months ( X = 3/6)

 #### Definition:
 Churned customers are those with no transactions in the last X months.
-You can choose X = 3 or 6 depending on your business logic.
+We can choose X = 3 or 6, depending on our business logic.

 ![Add churn label to customers](https://github.com/CelesNeba/Financial-ETL-pipeline-and-dashboard/blob/main/Add%20churn%20label%20to%20customers.JPG?raw=true)